napalu/goopt/README.md

 ### Contributing

 Contributions are welcome!
-Please check the issues for open tasks and feel free to submit a pull request.
+Contributions should be based on open issues (feel free to open one).